Extending Multilingual Machine Translation through Imitation Learning: Experiments

-\textbf{Implementation.} We use the m2m\_100 model as the basis of the baselines and Imit-MNMT, released in the HuggingFace repository~\cite{wolf-etal-2020-transformers}.
-For \textit{Adapter} training, we use the implementation from~\cite{lai-etal-2022-4}.
-We implemented \textit{Extend\_Vocab} based on~\citet{wang-etal-2020-extending}; To ensure a fair comparison, we maintained a consistent vocabulary size of 23,288 and the extended model size of 507.75 MB for each new language.
-This size is 23.53 MB larger than the original m2m\_100 model.
-For \textit{On-the-Fly} method, we use the same setting ($k=5$ and $k=10$) as our proposed method.
-It is worth to highlight that both the \textit{Adapter} and \textit{Extend\_Vocab} baselines introduce additional parameters to the original m2m\_100 model.
+\textbf{Implementation.} We use the \texttt{m2m\_100 (1.2B)} model\footnote{We do not choose to use the NLLB model~\cite{costa2022no} because it already supports translation for the new language, whereas we need to evaluate the translation between the new language and all of the original 100 languages.} as the basis of the baselines and \md, released in the HuggingFace repository~\citep{wolf-etal-2020-transformers}.
+For \textit{Adapter} training, we use the implementation from~\citep{lai-etal-2022-4}.
+We implement \textit{Extend\_Vocab} based on~\citet{imanigooghari-etal-2023-glot500}; To ensure a fair comparison, we maintained a consistent extended vocabulary size of 23,288.
+We implement \textit{MMA} by ourself since they do not make their code publicly available.
+It is worth highlighting that both the \textit{Extend\_Vocab}, \textit{Adapter} and \textit{MMA} baselines introduce additional parameters.
+More details of the model configuration can be found in Appendix~\ref{appendix:model_config}.

-\textbf{Evaluation.} We measure case-sensitive detokenized BLEU with SacreBLEU\footnote{\url{https://github.com/mjpost/sacrebleu}}~\cite{post-2018-call}.
-Recently, the BLEU score was criticized as an unreliable automatic metric~\cite{kocmi-etal-2021-ship,zerva-etal-2022-disentangling}.
-Therefore, we also evaluate our approach using chrF++~\cite{popovic-2017-chrf}.
-The corresponding chrF++ scores for Tables 1 and 2 are shown in Appendix~\ref{appenx:chrf}.
-Inspired by~\citet{mohammadshahi-etal-2022-small}, we split the languages based on the amount of available training sentences aligned with English into 3 different categories: Low(L), Mid(M) and High(H).
+\textbf{Evaluation.} We measure case-sensitive detokenized BLEU with SacreBLEU\footnote{\url{https://github.com/mjpost/sacrebleu}}~\citep{post-2018-call}.
+Recently, the BLEU score was criticized as an unreliable automatic metric~\citep{kocmi-etal-2021-ship,zerva-etal-2022-disentangling}.
+Therefore, we also evaluate our approach using chrF++~\citep{popovic-2017-chrf}.
+The corresponding chrF++ scores are shown in Appendix~\ref{appendix:detailed_analysis}.
+Similar to~\citet{mohammadshahi-etal-2022-small}, we split the languages based on the amount of available training sentences aligned with English into 3 different categories: Low(L), Mid(M) and High(H).
 All results are evaluated on the FLORES-200 benchmark\footnote{\url{https://github.com/facebookresearch/flores/tree/main/flores200}}.